joearms/old.blog/_posts/2013-05-31-a-week-with-elixir.md

 # The Three Laws of Programming Language Design

-* What you get right, nobody mentions.
+* What you get right, nobody mentions it.
 * What you get wrong, people bitch about.
 * What is difficult to understand you have to explain to people over and over again.